How can we help you?

 How do I set up a Core Basic, Plus, or Premium section?

 You can enroll yourself in Core Basic and Core Premium sections online.
 If you want to set up a Core Plus section, or wish to pay for Core Basic or Core Premium access with a Purchase Order, please fill out our course order form.

 How does a typical online class work?

 Scout courses are delivered online via our learning management system.
 Students and teachers can use the course as a standalone class or as supplementary material in an in-person class.
 Online learning takes discipline.
-In Core Premium you will be required to complete readings, view lectures, participate in discussion boards, and complete assignments.
-Some courses may require you to attend scheduled online meetings or discussion sections.
+In Core Premium you will be required to complete readings, view lectures, participate in discussion boards, complete assignments, and attend weekly live sessions.
 For information on a specific course, click on the “Courses” link at the top of the page.